ni/flexrio-custom/README.md

 This section is the high-level map of *what you are actually customizing* and the **two ways** to do it.
 The step-by-step exercises live in [Getting Started](docs/GettingStarted.md) and the [CLIP Migration Hands-On Guide](docs/CLIPMigrationHandsOnGuide.md); read this first to decide which path you want.

+> **Where your HDL goes: [`rtl-lvfpga/UserHdl.vhd`](targets/pxie-7903custom/rtl-lvfpga/UserHdl.vhd).** In every target, `UserHdl.vhd` is the entity you extend with your custom logic.
+Its ports expose the host registers and DMA FIFOs (and the board IO), so it is where you implement your design and connect it to the host.
+The rest of a target — the top-level wrapper, the LabVIEW FPGA window, the register/FIFO plumbing, and the build and target-generation files — is scaffolding that supports it.
+A natively supported FlexRIO target can only be extended in a LabVIEW FPGA VI; a custom target gives you this HDL entity to own directly.

 ## Background: integrated IO and the socketed CLIP (the pre-HDL-workflow model)

 A FlexRIO device with **integrated IO** is a **baseboard + an IO module** built into one product.
 To make that device do anything, it needs HDL that knows how to run the integrated IO module (the high-speed serial link, the digital IO, etc.).